Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 #### Special case: **Image Template**

 The image template ultimately decides what happens during the image built.
-In this construct, it works in combination with the scripts provided in the `constructs\azureImageBuilder\scripts\Uploads` folder.  <!-- TODO: Go into more detail regarding the way the files are uploaded -->
+In this construct, it works in combination with the scripts provided in the `constructs\azureImageBuilder\scripts\Uploads` folder.

-When you eventually trigger the pipeline, it will upload any script in the `Uploads` folder to a dedicated storage account for the image building process and then execute it as per the configured steps in the Image Template's parameter file's `customizationSteps` parameter.
+When you eventually trigger the pipeline, it will upload any script in the `Uploads` folder to a dedicated storage account for the image building process using a deployment script and then execute it as per the configured steps in the Image Template's parameter file's `customizationSteps` parameter.
 For Linux we use for example the following two steps:

 ```Bicep
 imageTemplateCustomizationSteps: [